michaelScopic/WalksyCrystalOptimizerLegit/README.md

 1. Any Minecraft version with at least 1.19
 2. [Fabric Mod Loader](https://fabricmc.net/use/installer/) (You will also need the Fabric API of course.)
+3. Any other mod you want to add, as long as they are compatible with each other.

 Download the mod from the [Releases page](https://github.com/michaelScopic/WalksyCrystalOptimizerLegit/releases), and drag it into your mods folder.